 Pay analyses can’t be a one-and-done-initiative.
 As companies change over time – and all lasting organizations do – they must continuously check in to ensure that pay gaps are still narrowing.
 Even if a company manages to vanquish its pay gaps, executives need to stay vigilant.
 Something like acquiring a new organization could make those gaps reappear.

-2. Use valid methodology to analyze pay the right way.
+2. Use valid pay equity methodology.

 - Set appropriate groups and no gerrymandering.